-Specify the --keystore-passphrase in the pg_ctl command and start the instance.
-This displays the prompt that asks for the passphrase to be entered.
+For the above cases, specify the --keystore-passphrase option in the pg_ctl command, and then start the instance.
+This will display the prompt for the passphrase to be entered, as shown below.

 '''

 pg_ctl --keystore-passphrase start

 Enter the passphrase:

-The server is currently initiating
+The server is starting

 >

 '''